katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## EDA of building data

 To explore to 10,838 properties, I plotted the count of buildings by effective year built.
-This shows a large spike in construction during the '80's with gradual decrease sinse.
+This shows a large spike in construction during the '80's with gradual decrease since.

 ![Prediction of cost to 2022](images/building_count_by_year.png)

-To look at the over energy efficiency of the properties, I created a feature for kwh / heated square feet.
-Plotting this feature against effective data built shows peak consumption during the 80's and 90's with a decrease since.
+To look at the overall energy efficiency of the properties, I created a feature for kwh / heated square feet.
+This plot shows efficiency for year built, which shows peak consumption during the 80's and 90's with a decrease since.

 ![Prediction of cost to 2022](images/efficiency_over_time.png)